A partnership to be proud of

 A major component of our recent work was to make the entire 40-year archive available to subscribers.
 To help ingest such a vast archive, we created an HTML cleanup tool to assist in bringing the text from print files to the CMS with a minimal amount of human effort.

 A corollary challenge was to preserve the cohesiveness of the single issue while simultaneously exposing the depth of content in the archive.
 We built a powerful recommendation tool that cross-references over 5000 articles by topic, keyword, magazine section, and contributor.

 As a result, the reader can search for a specific article, or choose to wander down the garden path, stop and smell a few roses, without being overwhelmed by the magnitude of the content available to enjoy.

 It pays to subscribe

 Without ad revenue, subscribers play a vital role in the survival of The Sun.
-We integrated the site with their subscription fulfillment partner to retrieve subscriber information that dictates a user’s level of access.
+We integrated the site with their subscription fulfillment partner to retrieve information that dictates a user’s level of access.
 Current subscribers can enjoy the full archive, while those whose subscriptions have lapsed retain access to those issues that were published during their subscription.